 Common Law & Commercial

 Kenneth also has an extensive common law and commercial practice, particularly in the fields of professional negligence and financial matters.
 In the 1990s he was involved in the Barlow Clowes trial which lasted eight months at the Old Bailey.
 He has acted in company director’s disqualification proceedings, boundary disputes and cases of sale of goods and defective products.
 In 2006 Kenneth spent six months at the Financial Services Authority working in its General Counsel’s Division advising on a range of financial regulatory issues including the merger of two building societies, banking issues and European legislation.
+Kenneth is currently acting in relation to contempt of court proceedings under the new CPR Part 81 provisions, and in judicial review proceedings arising from changes to the appeal provisions in CPR Part 52.
+Additionally Kenneth is presently acting in proceedings against Transport for London in connection with congestion charges and penalty charge notices issued for an electric vehicle.

 Representative casesgrid list